-Below the processing perfomed in the "BA authc logic" gateway Javascript: Line 1: Get the Basic Authorization header, and split it based on space Line 2: Takes the uid:password base 64 and decode it.
+Below the processing performed in the "BA authc logic" gateway Javascript: Line 1: Get the Basic Authorization header, and split it based on space Line 2: Takes the uid:password base 64 and decode it.
 Then separate uid and password, separator :.
 Line 7: Create a response Header called api-authenticated-credential with the the CN od the user with an hard coded email domain name.
 Line 10: Provide the body of the response following the expected body as defined in the documentation.
 Line 12: If username is different from password then returns UNAUTHENTICATED.

 1 var reqauth = context.get('request.headers.authorization').split(' ');